fblecha/fuel/README.md

 WIP - do not use until there's a release

 # fuel
-A static blog that can also persist data to a database.
+A app that will create a blog, and optionally store it in a database.

 # Purpose

-I wanted to create a series of content that would be available by both an API and via a static website, and I didn't want to use wordpress.  fuel will do two major things:
+I wanted to create a series of content that would be available by both an API and as a static website.  fuel will do two major things:
 1. produce a static website
 2. for each type of content, persist both the data and metadata into a database